To understand the material in this lesson, you need to have an understanding of HTTP and HTTP API.

 For all its advantages, fetch

-is a fairly low-level mechanism.
-For example, when working with json (a very common option), you'll have to set headers yourself and do various things with data that could otherwise be automated.
+is a low-level mechanism.
+For example, when working with JSON, you'll have to set headers manually and do various things with data that otherwise could be automated.

-In practice, this has led to the creation of various libraries that work similarly, but provide many more features.
-Moreover, many of these libraries are isomorphic, that is, they work the same way both in the browser and on the server.
-One of the most popular libraries at the time the course was created is - axios.
+That's why programmers created several libraries that work similarly but provide many more features.
+Moreover, many of these libraries are isomorphic, so they work the same way both in the browser and on the server.
+One of the most popular libraries is axios.

-As we know from previous courses, gluing lines to work with paths or URLs is a bad idea.
-You can easily make mistakes, and you'll essentially be having to do work that can easily be done by a machine.
-You can always use the myriad third-party libraries, or you can use browsers' built-in mechanism for this (polyfills are usually added for older browsers).
+As we know from previous courses, gluing lines to work with paths or URLs is not a great idea.
+You can easily make a mistake and end up doing work that a machine can do.

 const url = new URL('../cats', 'http://www.example.com/dogs');